 - What are three talents or skills that your team members contribute to the farm, family, and community that you appreciate?
 4

 - What is the best part of your day?

 - In what ways do others help you on the farm?

-- How can you acknowledge your appreciation for the work and talents of your spouse/partner (or your parent, child, farm apprentice, or farm worker)?
+- How can you acknowledge your gratitude for the work and talents of your team?

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.